stefanprodan/gitops-app-distribution/README.md

     * [Kubernetes with Istio](dist/app-istio/README.md)
     * [Kubernetes with Linkerd](dist/app-linkerd/README.md)
 * use kustomize to build each environment type (distribution) while keeping the YAML duplication at minimum
-* use GitHub Actions and Kubernetes Kind to validate changes in all three environments
+* use GitHub Actions and Kubernetes Kind to validate changes
     * validate manifests with kubeval
-    * deploy each distribution on Kubernetes Kind
     * end-to-end testing for Kubernetes, Istio and Linkerd distributions
 * use Flux to distribute changes on the service providers clusters
 * use Flagger to automate the production releases on the service providers clusters